-Most home warranty companies will come out to fix any covered items with the home warranty with a one time fee paid to the service company.
+Most warranty companies will come out to fix any covered items with the warranty with a one-time fee paid to the service company.
 The fee will generally be much less than a repair on an item not covered by a warranty.
 Repairing a dishwasher that has aged out can be $500 or more.
 If a buyer has a home warranty, then they can come out and repair it.
-There are home warranty companies which will offer to fix it, and if they are unable to repair the item, they will replace it.
+There are warranty companies that will offer to fix it, and if they are unable to repair the item, they will replace it.
 I have had this personal experience with a buyer who bought a home with a washing machine and it could not be repaired, so the warranty company replaced it.

 Home Warranty Plans Offer Re-key Service for New Home Buyers